yoniblum/ENG4000-Team-A-F/docs/syshealth-finalrelease-doc/syshealth_finaldocumentation.md

 **Figure6** shows the system health reporting application.
 Please click on the image to access the login page to the dashboard.
 To access login credentials, email sid16@my.yorku.ca.<br/>
 [![Final Release System Health Reporting Website](syshealth-finalrelease-images/4k_website_finalrelease.png)](http://webdashboard-env.eba-gddzrybt.us-east-1.elasticbeanstalk.com/ "Click here to access the Final Release Webapplication")<br/>
-This same application, in Beta release version can be accessed from [***here***](http://webdashboard-env.eba-kz9hmne2.us-east-1.elasticbeanstalk.com/).
+This same application, in Beta release version can be accessed from [***here***](http://webdashboard-env.eba-kz9hmne2.us-east-1.elasticbeanstalk.com/). <br/>

-Brief explanation of code 🔨 🔨 🔨
+I cover the written code in-depth in section [Deep-dive into Code](#deep-dive-into-code).
+However, in short, I have two python executables running- one on the Pi, and the other on the Basestation PC.
+The Pi sends data about it's health to the Basestation PC through XBee Zigbee protocol python APIs.
+I also detail python libraries used and their versions in [Tested Software Configurations](#tested-software-configurations) section.

 ### Technical Demonstration Videos
 This section shows the technical demonstration of each planned release of this project.